skilesare/art_and_democratic_hypercatallaxy/content/hyper_capitalism/clear_outs.md

 3. An account holders existing assets will be liquidated and paid to the creditors.
 4. Future assets cannot be confiscated.
 5. A revised payment plan should be agreed upon via rule of law and clear out proceedings.
 6. Only 2nd generation cash can be used to make these payments.
 This protects the consumer.
-For example, a cleared out person recieves a $100 payment on pre-clear out items.
+For example, a cleared out person receives a $100 payment on pre-clear out items.
 They spend this on groceries getting $100 new prefs in a grocery store.
 Any payments form the new prefs CAN be used to pay new terms.

 This plan gives the consumer a way to rebuild wealth and hopefully make the creditor whole.